laravel-notification-channels/pusher-push-notifications/README.md

 - `iOS()`: Sets the platform value to iOS.
 - `android()`: Sets the platform value to Android.
 - `web()`: Sets the platform value to web.
+- `link()`: Accepts a string value which will lead to URI specified on notification click.
 - `title('')`: Accepts a string value for the title.
 - `body('')`: Accepts a string value for the body.
 - `sound('')`: Accepts a string value for the notification sound file.
 Notice that if you leave blank the default sound value will be `default`.